Database Backup Strategies - automated dumps, point-in-time recovery

 Your production database just corrupted.
 Last backup was 3 days ago.
 You’re about to explain to customers why their data is gone forever while you scramble through corrupted log files hoping to recover something.

-Reality check: Your database will fail.
+Your database will fail.
 Hardware dies, humans make mistakes, software has bugs, and ransomware exists.
-The question isn’t if you’ll need backups - it’s whether you’ll have them when disaster strikes at 3 AM on a Sunday.
+The question isn’t if you’ll need backups - it’s whether you’ll have them when disaster strikes at Midnight on a Sunday.

 The Reality of Database Disasters